Turn to God this Lent

 This retreat is open to college and graduate/professional students.
-Durign the week of April 7-11, you’ll meet with a spiritual director and commit to a half hour of prayer each day.
-The cost is $15; please check back here for the registration link.
+During the week of April 7-11, you’ll meet with a spiritual director and commit to a half hour of prayer each day.
+The cost is $15, but financial assistance is available.
+Register here.

 Newman Volunteer Corps (NVC) helps parishioners grow in compassion through education, action, reflection, and prayer on social justice concerns.
 There are several monthly ministries that NVC facilitates.
 Contact [email protected] if interested or with questions.